mmarko88/mmarko88.github.io/content/post/java/java_multithread_junit5/index.md

 ```
 At the time of writing this article, version *5.9.0* is the newest.
 You should check [maven repository](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter-engine) for a new version.
 Notice, that we imported the library in *test* scope as there is no need for this library to be in production code because we only use it for running tests.

-# Running tests in parallel
+# Running Tests in Parallel
 Maven offers you two ways for running tests in parallel:

 1. By starting multiple JVM instances
 2. By using multiple threads in the same JVM instance

-## 1. By using the parallel parameter
+## 1. By Using the Parallel Parameter
 The setup for parallel test execution is straightforward.
 Include the following parameter: